Posting on Social Media Is Easy, But Good Marketing Isn’t

 A steady, consistent presence.
 Posts that actually sound like your business.
 Clear themes, strong visuals and content that builds trust over time.

 Yes, posting is easy.
-But good marketing — the kind that actually helps you grow — takes time, thought and consistency.
+But good marketing, the kind that actually helps you grow, takes time, thought and consistency.

-If your social media’s a bit of a scramble or you’re tired of trying to keep up with what to say, when to say it and where to put it — I can help.
+If your social media’s a bit of a mess or you’re tired of trying to keep up with what to say, when to say it and where to put it — I can help.